ryannhally/CS390GitTutorialResubmission/README.md

 ## Some notes on this tutorial

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There are several points in this tutorial where you will need to give your files, folders, etc. names.
-I will use all capital letters

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to indicate what part of the command should be replaced with a name of your choice.
-In the following example,
+There are several commands in this tutorial that require you to enter a name.
+For example, when we create a folder you will have to indicate what you'd like that folder to be called.
+I will use all capital letters to indicate what part of the command should be replaced with the name you'd like.
+See the following command for creating a folder on Mac:

 ```
 mkdir FILENAME
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the all capital letters of FILENAME indicate it is the part where you will enter the name of your file.
+The all capital letters of FILENAME indicate this is where you enter the name of the folder.
+You would take out it out and replace it with a name of your choosing.
+When naming files, folders, etc. , please make sure you pick something simple and realted to the project you are currenlty working on.
+For example, you may want to name the folder we create for this tutorial "Git_Tutorial" or "Git_Tutorial_Example".

 ### Install GIT